-Ahead of her upcoming Yoga & Improv taster session, Cat Murphy shows us how both practices can mutually benefit from one another…
+Ahead of her upcoming four week course on being present and playful in improv, Cat Murphy shows us how improv and yoga practices can mutually benefit from one another…

 Improv can be stressful.